Codefresh platform deployment

 sso-diagram.png

-The diagram shows the high-level architecture for Codefresh SaaS deployment and its core components.
+The diagram shows the high-level architecture of the SaaS platform and its core components.

 Control Plane